njoubert/spooky/README.md

 # Spooky Action at a Distance

+WARNING: EXPERIMENTAL AND UNTESTED CODE AHEAD

-Code for our quadrotor data system
+Code for our wireless cinematography data system

 ## Contents

 - "GroundStation" Single Instance on your Laptop
 - "OdroidPerson" Multiple Instances, One Per Odroid On Person

+## Current Architecture:

+- Odroid launches, sends heartbeats to Ground Station.
+- Ground Station holds list of Odroids in MultiCast object.
+Whenever a heartbeat arrives, it gets added to this list.
+- Ground Station sends SBP data to the entire list of Multicast recipients.

 ## TODO: